2 TIMOTHY 1:7

 Calling all Pastors, Youth Pastors, and Children’s Workers!

 We want you to know that we appreciate all you do for our students and families.
-This year, due to COVID-19, we are cancelling our Pastor’s Appreciation Brunch.
-We will be sending all the pastors a note along with some gifts from our students!
+This year, we will be celebrating our pastors with a breakfast on Tuesday, February 8, 2022.
+We will be sending invitations soon!

 Our mission is to assist Christian families and their Churches in equipping students for lifelong learning and service to Christ.
 We want to partner with Pastors who assist our families.